konfig-dev/splitit-web-sdks/typescript/README.md

-## splitit-web-typescript-sdk@1.1.0
+## splitit-web-typescript-sdk@2.0.0

-This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+This library that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js